Conjoined

 Escudo de Castilla y León

-Itziar Lanzagorta Ochoa
+Itziar Lanzagorta Ochoa, outlined

 Azure semé of mullets of seven points voided, interlaced, and conjoined Argent; a bordure Argent.